medialab-online/medialab-api-toolbox/examples/upload-powershell/README.md

 Script is adapted from a
 [GitHub Gist](https://gist.github.com/dkittell/f029b6c7d1c46ebcffcb)
 by [David Kittell](https://github.com/dkittell).
-Credits go to David Kittell.
+Credits for the first version of the script go to David Kittell.

 ## Setup